 Situational understanding is fundamental to effective command and control.
 Throughout the operations process, commanders (supported by their staffs, subordinate commanders, and other partners) seek to build and maintain their situational understanding-the product of applying analysis and judgment to relevant information and knowledge-to facilitate their decision making.
-Situational understanding is essential for commanders in establishing the situation's context, developing effective plans, assessing operations, and making Battle command is the art and science of understanding, visualizing, describing, directing, leading, and assessing operations to accomplish missions.

-quality decisions during execution.
+Situational understanding is essential for commanders in establishing the situation's context, developing effective plans, assessing operations, and making quality decisions during execution.
 Commanders and staffs must continually work to maintain their situational understanding and work through periods of reduced understanding as the situation evolves.